supabase/postgres/README.md

+# Supabase Postgres

+Unmodified Postgres with some opinionated defaults and plugins.

 Packer & Ansible template that sets up a Digital Ocean snapshot of a PostgreSQL server with pre-installed and enabled goodies.

 ## Supported Images